 It also made Johnson very wealthy.
 As the advertisers got bigger, so did the money, giving Johnson the room to expand to other business ventures.
 One major advertiser, Chrysler, would eventually make Johnson its first African American board member, along with 21st Century Fox, Zenith and Continental Bank.

 Advertisers who said “no” helped Johnson as well.
 He profited from the launch of subscription record and book clubs when larger companies chose not to advertise.
 More famously, the refusal of big makeup companies to develop products for black women sparked Johnson to launch the once hugely successful launch Fashion Fair Cosmetics.

 Whether Johnson is hero or villain in this scenario depends on how you view it.

 On one hand, he laid the foundation for mainstream advertiser support of Black radio, Essence, Black Enterprise, and BET, among others.
 By some measure, if no Johnson and this film, then — maybe — no shiny images of Black success in Ebony providing inspiration.
 No Campus Queens.
 No BET Awards.

-On the other, the data on Black consumer habits he provided were directly and indirectly responsible for the aggressive attempts by many brands to explore (and some would say, exploit) the black consumer market, with some brands (Salem, Newport, Kool, Colt 45) doing a 180-degree flip of its core market from white to black over time.
+On the other hand, the data on Black consumer habits he provided were directly and indirectly responsible for the aggressive attempts by many brands to explore (and some would say, exploit) the black consumer market, with some brands (Salem, Newport, Kool, Colt 45) doing a 180-degree flip of their core market focus from white to black over time.

 Whether The Secret of Selling the Negro, was an advertising innovation or some Pandora’s Box that opened the door to black community debt and materialism is up for debate.